Pachirisu

 Pachirisu (/pɑːtʃiˈɹiːsuː/; Japanese: パチリス) is a Pokémon species in Nintendo and Game Freak's Pokémon media franchise.
 First introduced in the video games Pokémon Diamond and Pearl, it has since appeared in multiple games, including Pokémon Go and the Pokémon Trading Card Game.

-Classified as an Electric-type Pokémon, Pachirisu is a blue-and-white squirrel with yellow sacs on its cheeks.
+Classified as an Electric-type Pokémon, Pachirisu is a cyan-and-white squirrel with yellow sacs on its cheeks.
 It is considered the "Pikachu clone" of the fourth generation of Pokémon.
 Pachirisu was used by Se-Jun Park in the Pokémon World Championships in 2014, which resulted in widespread coverage, with many analyzing or praising the usage of Pachirisu in the tournament.

 Conception and development

 Pachirisu is a species of fictional creatures called Pokémon created for the Pokémon media franchise.
 Developed by Game Freak and published by Nintendo, the Japanese franchise began in 1996 with the video games Pokémon Red and Green for the Game Boy, which were later released in North America as Pokémon Red and Blue in 1998.
 In these games and their sequels, the player assumes the role of a Trainer whose goal is to capture and use the creatures' special abilities to combat other Pokémon.
 Each Pokémon has one or two elemental types, which define its advantages and disadvantages when battling other Pokémon.
 A major goal in each game is to complete the Pokédex, a comprehensive Pokémon encyclopedia, by capturing, evolving, and trading with other Trainers to obtain individuals from all Pokémon species.

 Pachirisu is an Electric-type Pokémon, featuring blue-and-white fur, a fluffy tail, and yellow cheeks.
 Pachirisu resembles a squirrel.
 It is considered the "Pikachu clone" (a traditionally Electric-typed Pokémon that resembles the design of series mascot Pikachu) of the fourth generation of Pokémon.
 Pachirisu's name comes from the Japanese words "pachipachi" and "risu", the first being the sound of an electric crackle and the second being the Japanese word for squirrel.
 Pachirisu has been voiced in the Pokémon anime series by Chinami Nishimura.